kubernetes/dashboard/README.md

 [![GitHub release](https://img.shields.io/github/release/kubernetes/dashboard.svg)](https://github.com/kubernetes/dashboard/releases/latest)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/kubernetes/dashboard/blob/master/LICENSE)

-## !
-Breaking change !
-Starting from the release `v3` of the Kubernetes Dashboard, underlying architecture has changed, and it requires a clean installation.
-Please remove previous installation first.

 ## Introduction

 Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.